RedCrewOS/api-sdk-creator-js/http-api-client/docs/motivation.md

 a parametric polymorphic Sum Type it can be used with any other type including functions which return a Sum Type of their own.
-When you have Sum Types of Sum Types of Sum Types you have many layers to peel through to get at the "plain" value, which brings us to Monads<sup>12</sup> as not only can Monads `map`, they can `chain` to avoid the nesting problem.
+When you have Sum Types of Sum Types of Sum Types you have many layers to peel through to get at the "plain" value, which brings us to Monads<sup>12</sup> as not only can Monads `map`, they can `chain`<sup>13</sup> to avoid the nesting problem.
 For a more complete discussion of Monads see some of the references.

-Therefore, the reason that the function types return an `Async` is that `Async` is Crock's "lazy asynchronous monadic Sum Type"<sup>13</sup>, which therefore allows us to compose/chain asynchronous functions together, allowing SDK developers to define different tracks for handling errors, HTTP errors (failures), and all manner of outcomes.
+Therefore, when asking why do function types in this library return an `Async`, the reason is that `Async` is Crock's "lazy asynchronous monadic Sum Type"<sup>14</sup>, which therefore allows us to compose/chain asynchronous functions together, allowing SDK developers to define different tracks for handling errors, HTTP errors (failures), and all manner of outcomes.

 We let `Async` take care of the plumbing so that we can just write the functions we need.